Shiming-He/DocuTrack_HtN25/README.md

 ## ⚙️ What it does
 DocuTrack watches your screen, keyboard, and mouse as you set up software, then uses Cohere to write clean step-by-step setup docs in seconds.
 It:
-- 🖥️ Captures screenshots every few seconds, with extra captures when keystrokes happen
+- 🖥️ Captures screenshots twice a second, with extra captures when important actions happen
-- ✍️ Uses Cohere to read screenshots from before, during, and after a keystroke to figure out what action was taken
+- ✍️ Uses Cohere to interpret screenshots from before, and after actions to figure out what action was taken
-- 📄 Writes documentation with screenshots and explanations step by step, then outputs in LaTeX (main format), Markdown, or plain text
+- 📄 Writes documentation with screenshots and step by step explanations, before formating outputs in LaTeX (main format), or Markdown
-- 🧠 Offers privacy controls like pause, redact fields, or ignore certain apps

 ---
 ## 💻 Use Cases
 - **Setting up a local dev environment**
   Installing Node.js, VS Code extensions, and configuring environment variables